andaze/WebCorporate/content/services/artificial-intelligence/index.en.md

 Andaze helps companies that have implemented AI but are having trouble achieving the desired results to realize their specific goals and solve their problems.
 By starting with a niche area that is familiar, the benefits are easy to understand, and there are few variables, highly accurate analysis results can be obtained even with a small amount of data.
 Then, by verifying the effectiveness and expanding the scope of implementation while making improvements, AI can be made to permeate throughout the company and lead to steady success.

-**Anders has actually conducted AI analysis and put the system to practical use (example)**.
+### Andaze has actually conducted AI analysis and put the system to practical use (example).

 A system for detecting appearance anomalies such as scratches, dents, and foreign objects in the manufacturing industry.

 A system that can automatically set the optimal delivery plan in the transportation industry.

-Systems that can improve the efficiency of warehouse operations in the logistics industry, and review the layout and lines of flow, etc.
+### Systems that can improve the efficiency of warehouse operations in the logistics industry, and review the layout and lines of flow, etc.

-**Basic steps of Andaze-style AI analysis**.
+Basic steps of Andaze-style AI analysis.

 **STEP1** Consider AI analysis targets that will have an impact on your business.